 Is ACFB paid monthly?

-No, ACFB recipients get their benefits quarterly.
+No, ACFB recipients get their benefits quarterly in February, May, August and November.
 However, your CCB payments will continue to be received monthly.

 How much is child benefit in Alberta?